aaronloh16/MurderMysteryAI/README.md

 # Murder Mystery AI

 An interactive murder mystery game where you interrogate AI suspects using your voice and solve the case by finding the real culprit.
+Wanted to try out voice agents as well as test cursor's (AI IDE) capeabilities :)

 ## Features